 Giunta attended basic training and infantry school at Fort Benning, Georgia.
 He was deployed to Afghanistan from March 2005 until March 2006 and again from May 2007 until July 2008.
-Promoted to staff sergeant in August 2009, Giunta is currently stationed at Caserma Ederle, the 173rd Airborne Brigade Combat Team's base near Vicenza, Italy.
-He serves in the 2nd Battalion, 503rd Infantry Regiment, 173rd Airborne Brigade Combat Team and works in a support role for members of his unit currently deployed in Afghanistan.
+Promoted to staff sergeant in August 2009, Giunta was last stationed at Caserma Ederle, the 173rd Airborne Brigade Combat Team's base near Vicenza, Italy.
+Staff Sergeant Giunta left military service in 2011.

 Medal of Honor action